HomeSpan/HomeSpan/docs/Reference.md

 * instantiated Characteristics are added to the HomeSpan HAP Database and associated with the last Service instantiated
 * instantiating a Characteristic without first instantiating a Service throws an error during initialization
 * a single, optional argument is used to set the initial value of the Characteristic at startup
+* throws a runtime warning if value is outside of the min/max range for the Characteristic, where min/max is either the HAP default, or any new values set via a call to `setRange()`
 * example: `new Characteristic::Brightness(50);`

 The following methods are supported: